 As another Asian university launches US patent assertion campaign, questions will be asked about the role of NPEs 08 Dec 16

-Barely a week after KAIST sued several major tech companies in what appeared to be the first ever patent infringement action initiated by an Asian university in the United States, another Korean educational institution has launched its own assertion campaign in the Northern Districty of California.
+Barely a week after KAIST sued several major tech companies in what appeared to be the first ever patent infringement action initiated by an Asian university in the United States, another Korean educational institution has launched its own assertion campaign in the Northern District of California.

-An affiliate of South Korea’s Sungkyunkwan University filed the suits earlier this week, targeting German optical imaging company Carl Zeiss and Michigan-based LMI Technologies, which develops and markets 3D imaging products.
+An affiliate of South Korea’s Sungkyunkwan University filed the suits earlier this week, targeting German optical imaging company Carl Zeiss and Vancouver-based LMI Technologies, which develops and markets 3D imaging products.
 In both complaints, SungKyunKwan University, Research & Business Foundation is alleging infringement of US patent 7,957,639 – ‘Method and system for determining optimal exposure of structured light based 3D camera’.

 As reported by IAM last week, KAIST’s Eastern Texas lawsuit against GlobalFoundries, Qualcomm and Samsung Electronics appears to be the first time that an Asian university has launched patent infringement litigation – in its own name, at least – in the US courts.